 - The DHIS 2 development process follows agile development process, with frequent releases, development in close collaboration with end users, early delivery of working software and emphasis on simplicity.

-9. Does the project do no harm?
+9. Does the project do no harm by design?

 As previously described in this survey, the DHIS2 software is provided with tools and guidelines to mitigate security and privacy risks.
 Proper adherence to these is the responsibility of each individual organization that implements the DHIS2 software, since each instance of the software is locally owned and maintained, and the DHIS2 core team does not have access to individual country databases.
 To the extent that the University of Oslo is involved in implementation of the software in-country -- either directly or via our HISP network -- we strive to adhere to best practices for data security and privacy, in accordance with local laws.

 9.a.
 Data Privacy & Security